 The wood burning stove.
 I have no other words to describe it other than ‘love’.
 There is something special about coming in from an Autumn day out, kicking off the boots, throwing on the PJs and hearing the crackles from a wood burning stove.
 It also means that glamping is also possible out of season and just as much fun during the cooler months.

-Outside the lodge there is a seating area and a BBQ.
+Outside the tent there is a seating area and a BBQ.
 It was a lovely Autumn evening and we sat outside and admired those incredible views of the hills, valley and old quarry as the day came to a close.

 Are Llechwedd slate caverns family friendly?